am0nt31r0/OSINT-Search/README.md

 # OSINT-Search
-Script in Python that uses Pipl and haveibeenpwned APIs to do OSINT searches by in an email address.
+- Script in Python that uses Pipl and haveibeenpwned APIs to do OSINT searches by in an email address.
+- Create an account at https://pipl.com/api and get the API key.

 More functionality to be added later.

 # Usage

-./osintS34rCh -e <target@email> -pk <piplAPIkey>
+./osintS34rCh -e email@test.com -pk piplAPIkey

-OPTIONS:

-  -e <email> # must be the first argument

-  -pk <piplAPIkey> # must be the third argument (optional)

-  -h or --help